jingxixu/lis-work/work_log.md

   <img src="gifs/execute.gif", height="200">
 </p>

-- [X] compare my RRT implementation with Caelan's RRT in the following created scenario.
+- [X] compare my RRT implementation with Caelan's RRT in the following created scenario ([code](https://github.com/jingxixu/Kitchen3D))
   - Caelan's RRT is more efficient in difficult motion planning problems because it keeps extending towards the sample step by step until it collides, while my RRT only makes a small step towards the sample on each iteration
   - However, even Caelan's RRT can only find a good path (on the right) approximately one out of 20 experiments.
 It normally